 There are a handful of different things you can explore that I didn’t have time to check out, but maybe you will too.

-The Ross Maxwell Scenic Drive take you by multiple sites including: Sotol Vista, Mule Ears Overlook, and Tuff Canyon.
+The Ross Maxwell Scenic Drive takes you to multiple sites including: Sotol Vista, Mule Ears Overlook, and Tuff Canyon.

 You should also head toward the Santa Elena Canyon and explore the trail at the end of the road.
 This section is where most people will tell you counts as ‘visiting Big Bend’ if you are only able to hike this area.
 The area is very picturesque and you get a great sense of the park from here.
 Read Texas Trailhead contributor, Bill Brooks, talk about his adventure in that area.